 This is the biggest mistake riders make most often.
 It’s an extra step for managing the goggles that’s often forgotten.
 But it’s the best and easiest way to stop moist lenses.

 During breaks, the body is heated up from exhaustion but any airflow is stopped.
 The perfect way to trap some moisture!
 Just remove the goggles or glasses and put them on your helmet.
 Or lift the goggles up periodically for short breaks.
 Or move the glasses further down your nose for some much-needed airflow.
-Pick at least one.
+Pick at least one and only put it on when you’re about to move again.

 Periodically allow fresh air to circulate inside the goggles or glasses when stopped